 Hikomitsu Noji is named CEO of YTC, in addition to being president and representative director of The Yokohama Rubber Co., Ltd., YTC’s parent company in Japan.

-Gary Nash named president of new subsidiary, Yokohama Tire Mexico (YTMX).
+Gary Nash named president of a new subsidiary, Yokohama Tire Mexico (YTMX).

 Yokohama signs an agreement to build a commercial truck tire plant in West Point, Mississippi.
 The facility, which is expected to produce one million tires annually starting in 2015, will have an initial capital investment of $300 million and potential plant expansions could read up to four times the original employment and investment levels.